 Today, desktop 3D printers are cheaper and better than ever and are continuing to improve.
 What the history of the 3D printer tells us is that technology will continue to advance very quickly.
 Soon, every home will have a 3D printer.

-While there is a dedicated core group of enthusiasts who benefit from having a machine in their homes, most of the desktop units are actually used in schools and businesses.
-The affordability has improved dramatically, but you still need to have CAD design skills to generate the STL files that make the 3D printers run.
+While a dedicated core group of enthusiasts benefits from having a 3D printing machine in their homes, most desktop units are used in schools and businesses.
+The affordability has improved dramatically, but you still need CAD design skills to generate the STL files that make 3D printers function.

 Besides, the quality achievable by the commercial units is still far above what the more modest consumer-grade printers can produce.
 For most individuals, 3D printing services are the best way to take advantage of the ever-growing potential of additive manufacturing.
-Buyers can get access to top-of-the-line printers and materials for the projects they need without having to invest in buying a machine themselves.
+Buyers can get access to top-of-the-line printers and materials for the projects they need without having to invest in buying a 3D printer themselves.

 This is where Cad Crowd comes in!
-We offer world-class 3D printing design services for anyone who has a product idea but lacks the expertise to create a CAD file.
-With our contract 3D printing services, we also take you to the next step and connect you with leading additive manufacturing companies ready to produce your design.
-Learn how it works or get a free quote when you’re ready to get started.
+We offer world-class 3D printing design services for anyone with a product idea that lacks the expertise to create a CAD file.
+Our contract 3D printing services also take you to the next step and connect you with leading additive manufacturing companies ready to produce your design.
+Learn how it works, or get a free quote when you’re ready to get started.